 - A successful head injury at work claim will provide a settlement that can pay for private medical treatment and rehabilitation therapies to speed and improve your recovery.

 - The settlement will include your lost income now and in the future (if you are prevented from working again because of your injuries).
-Lost income claims are known as special damages claims.

 - In fatal accidents a claim will provide loved ones with some measure of compensation for their loss.
 In cases where the deceased is the major breadwinner or provider for a spouse or family, a loss of income claim can lead to substantial compensation.

 We can help you to make a claim on a No Win No Fee basis where you will never be charged if your claim does not succeed.
 A successful claim will lead to a compensation settlement being made to you, with the value of the claim including any lost income and incurred costs as well as a settlement for the injuries and medical treatment that you have sustained.